Eurozone economy sees more evidence of a pickup

-LONDON (AP) — Further evidence has emerged to show that the 19-country eurozone economy ended 2016 strongly.
+LONDON (AP) — Further evidence emerged Friday to show that the 19-country eurozone economy ended 2016 strongly and that it’s poised for a period of faster growth, at least until a run of elections that have the potential to cloud confidence.

-In a wide-ranging survey of economic activity across the single currency bloc, the European Union found sentiment running at near six-year highs.
+In a wide-ranging survey across the single currency bloc, the European Union found business and consumer sentiment running at near six-year highs.
 Its economic sentiment indicator rose 1.2 points to 107.8, its highest level since March 2011.

-Friday’s survey found confidence up across sectors, from retail to industry, and in most countries.
+The survey found confidence up across sectors, from retail to industry, and in most countries, from powerhouse Germany through to heavily indebted Greece.
 Italy, though, was flat and Spain suffered a retreat.

-That echoes other recent findings showing that the eurozone economy gained traction in the latter months of 2016.
-A number of economists now think the eurozone economy expanded at a quarterly tick of 0.5 percent in the fourth quarter of 2016, up from 0.3 percent in the previous three-month period.
+Consumer confidence was particularly strong, suggesting that recent drops in unemployment across the eurozone and increased optimism over the outlook have helped alter individuals’ propensity to spend in the crucial run-up to Christmas.

 Most Read Stories